What is Interactive Art?

 I got approved for a large project.
 Can I arrive early to set it up?

-Depending on the nature and size of your art you may be issued early arrival passes by your Constellation Art Team Support (CATS) liaison which will allow you to arrive before the gates open on Thursday at 12pm.
+Depending on the nature and size of your art you may be issued early arrival passes by your Art Grants liaison, which will allow you to arrive before the gates open on Thursday at 12pm.
 NO ONE IS PERMITTED TO ARRIVE EARLY WITHOUT PRIOR APPROVAL AND EARLY ARRIVAL PASSES.
 Passes are not guaranteed.

 What should I do when I arrive at Constellation and I am ready to setup my art project?